Help Women of South Sudan Craft a New Nation

 What We've Achieved

-- 27 women attend literacy and math classes three times a week
+A minimum of 27 women attend literacy and math classes three times a week participating in the "earning while learning" program

-- 2 healthy meals per day have been provided at no cost to the members
+Healthy meals each day have been provided at no cost to the members